Princess Ileana of Romania: Marriage

 In 1919, Ileana and her sisters Elisabeta and Maria accompanied their mother to Paris at the Peace Conference.
-The sovereign hoped that during her stay there she could find suitable husbands for her two eldest daughters, especially Elisabeta, already aged twenty-five.
+The sovereign hoped that during her stay there she could find suitable husbands for her two elder daughters, especially Elisabeta, already aged twenty-five.
 After a few months in France, the Queen and her daughters decided to return to Romania in early 1920.
 On the way back, they made a brief stop in Switzerland, where they found the Greek royal family, who lived in exile since the deposition of King Constantine I during the Great War.

 The king's eldest son, Crown Prince and future King George II of Greece asked for Elisabeta's hand in marriage.
 The Swiss visit also resulted in the engagement of Ileana's eldest brother Crown Prince Carol to Princess Helen of Greece.
 Both couples married a year later.

 In 1922, Queen Marie successfully arranged the marriage of her next daughter Maria to the King of Yugoslavia.

 From then on Marie's focus was on finding her last unmarried daughter a suitable partner.
 An engagement to the Crown Prince of Italy was reported, but denied by Marie, and rumors of a marriage to the Tsar of Bulgaria were debunked by its royal court.
 In 1930, Ileana was briefly engaged to Count Alexander of Hochberg.
 Queen Marie favored the match, being pleased by the English blood and wealth of Alexander's family.
 The engagement was broken, however, when Alexander's homosexuality came to light.

 In Sinaia on 26 July 1931, Ileana married the Archduke Anton of Austria, Prince of Tuscany at Peles Castle, Sinaia.
 This marriage was encouraged by Ileana's brother, King Carol II, who was jealous of Ileana's popularity in Romania and wanted to get her out of the country.
 After the wedding, Carol claimed that the Romanian people would never tolerate a Habsburg living on Romanian soil, and on these grounds refused Ileana and Anton permission to live in Romania.

 After her husband was conscripted into the Luftwaffe, Ileana established a hospital for wounded Romanian soldiers at their castle, Sonnburg, outside Vienna, Austria.
 She was assisted in this task by her friend Sheila Kaul.
 In 1944, she and the children moved back to Romania, where they lived at Bran Castle, near Brasov.
 Archduke Anton joined them but was placed under house arrest by the Red Army.
 Ileana established and worked in another hospital in Bran village, which she named "The Hospital of the Queen's Heart" in memory of her beloved mother, Queen Marie of Romania.